evertonmaciel/rrindex/README.md

 # rrindex
-A r package to calculate a rarity index
+A R package to calculate a rarity index

 # Overview
 The rr index is a synthetic measure of the geographic range, habitat specificity, and population size.
 Given a list of species, the reindex package return for each species an index ranging from 0 (common species) to 1 (rare species).